All Books

 by Lita Epstein, Wall Chart

-Turn your small business bookkeeping from a chore into a tool for growth.
+Turn bookkeeping from a chore into a powerful tool for business growth.

 Key Takeaways

-• Learn the crucial differences between bookkeeping and accounting for success.
+• Understand the difference between bookkeeping and accounting.

-• Set up your company's books to track income and expenses effectively.
+• Set up your books and track income and expenses.

 Who Should Read